Last Updated on April 28, 2022

 Best Crafts for Kids – Fun Crafts for Adults Too

 Is there ever a time when kids aren't bored?!
-Seriously, give my kids less than 30 seconds without an activity in front of them and they're at a loss for what to do.
-This is where simple crafts and activities are your saving grace!
-The only thing is, this usually requires a lot of parent evolvement, and let's be honest, the more they can do on their own, the better!
+Seriously, give my kids less than 30 seconds without activity in front of them and they're at a loss for what to do.
+This is where simple creative crafts for kids are your saving grace!
+The only thing is, this usually requires a lot of parent involvement, and let's be honest, the more they can do on their own, the better!
 Unless… you have a few awesome crafts up your sleeve that you secretly get excited about, too!

-I'm always on a hunt for things that will not only keep my kids entertained, but will also teach them creativity, help with their focusing skills, and give them the confidence that even a simple accomplishment can bring.
+I'm always on a hunt for things that will not only keep my kids entertained but will also have an educational element: teach them creativity, help with their focusing skills, and give them the confidence that even a simple accomplishment can bring.
 Here are some of my favorite activities and crafts for kids that I think parents and adults will think are fun and exciting, too.

 1. Balloon Rockets

 Balloons are one of the cheapest and easiest sources of entertainment!
 The next time the kids complain about being bored, just blow up a few balloons and it's likely to keep them busy for hours.
 These balloon rockets are a blast, and only require materials you probably already have at home: A balloon, a straw, yarn, tape, and two chairs or other pieces of furniture the yarn can be attached to.
 Check out the full details here.